lxly9/progression-respun/README.md

 - **!!** Under Armor rendering
 - **!!** actually nerf armor across the board by 25%
 - **!!** custom oxidization behavior
-- mobs despawn on wake up (if theyre not in caves)
 - brewing stand can only brew one potion
 - rework mending
 - custom ORNGstone virtual resource pack